gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 - You'll grab the event nodes queried from GraphQL.
 - You'll loop over all the events that were returned, and use `createPage` to create a page for each event.
-  - _Note that we're "wishful programming" again -- `"./src/templates/event.js"` doesn't exist yet._
+  - _Note the "wishful programming" again -- `"./src/templates/event.js"` doesn't exist yet._

 ### Create the "event" and "events" template components.